csc-training/summerschool/gpu/exercises/bonus/06-sycl/Readme.md

 # Other SYCL Features

-## IX.
-Basic Profiling using events
+## X. Basic Profiling using events
 Start from the solution of task VIII.
 First modify the **queue** definition and enable profiling
 ```cpp
 queue q{property::queue::enable_profiling{}};